↑

 Prep!

 Roughly chop the cabbage and set it aside.
-Dice the bacon.
+Dice the bacon and onion and mince the garlic.

 Create!

-Cook the bacon, stirring frequently, until crisp.
-Remove with a slotted spoon to a paper towel lined plate.
+Remove with a slotted spoon to the paper towel-lined plate.

-Drain all but 1 tablespoon of bacon grease from the skillet and return the pan to the heat.
+Drain all but about 2 tablespoons of bacon grease from the skillet and return the pan to the heat.

-Cook, stirring frequently, until the cabbage is tender and starting to brown on the edges – about 10-15 minutes.
+Cook, stirring occasionally, until the cabbage becomes tender and lightly browned on the edges, about 10-15 minutes.

-Fried cabbage and bacon in a black skillet
+Fried cabbage, bacon and onions in a black skillet.

 Present!